 Associate (inactive) member, Virginia Bar

 Roy T. Englert, Jr., Partner

 Roy was a co-founder of Robbins Russell in 2001.
 For more than a decade before that, he was a partner in the Washington office of Mayer Brown.
 Before joining Mayer Brown, Roy was an Assistant to the Solicitor General from 1986 to 1989.
 He earlier worked at another Washington law firm and served as a law clerk on the United States Court of Appeals for the District of Columbia Circuit.
-Since 2002, Roy has worked with the Appellate Litigation Clinic at the Georgetown University Law Center as an Adjunct Professor.
+From 2002 through 2017, Roy worked with the Appellate Litigation Clinic at the Georgetown University Law Center as an Adjunct Professor.
 He has been a guest speaker at numerous other law schools, at ABA meetings, and at events sponsored by various organizations including the Chamber of Commerce of the United States of America and the Washington Legal Foundation.